TerryMooreII/sia/readme.md

 npx sia new post "My Post Title"
 ```

-Creates a new markdown file in `src/posts/` with front matter template.
+Creates a new folder `src/posts/YYYY-MM-DD-my-post-title/` with an `index.md` file inside.
+You can organize assets (images, PDFs, etc.) in the same folder.

 ### New Page